cnicholas63/FieldCropAnalysis/README.md

 Today, remote sensing often involves the analysis of images taken by satellite - usually outside of the visible spectrum.
 The acquisition and analysis of such images can be an expensive, time consuming and a technical process.
 This prototype, allows the investigation of a crop using the visible spectrum and images acquired via drone for example.

-Provide an image with a set of GPS field boundary coordinates and the user can explore the field within the visible spectrum and with the ability to identify areas using gps coordinates.
+Provide an image and a set of GPS field boundary coordinates and the user can explore the field within the visible spectrum, with the ability to identify areas using gps coordinates.

-The user can highlight areas of interest, masked regions and has full control over the visible spectral range.
+The user can highlight areas of interest, mask regions and has full control over the visible spectral range.

-The system employs a neural network model(1), which when applied provides an automated analysis of the image categorising regions into one of three zones:
+The system employs a neural network model<sup>1</sup>, which when applied provides an automated analysis of the image categorising regions into one of three zones:

 * Green - 'healthy foliage'
 * Blue, 'Stressed areas'